Skip to main content

 Photo: The 2023 Cubes-in-Space Team at the RocketFest science fair at Wallops AFB in Virginia.
 Their experiment flew on a NASA sounding rocket.
 The team's medical experiment was developed in collaboration with the University of Louisville.
 The Team presented their project at the New England HamXposition in Marlborough.

-Students attend regular educational workshops and team meetings in the winter and spring terms.
-Regular meetings are usually most weekends from November through May.
-For teams with projects that have been selected to fly, there will be additional prep and build meetings in May and June.
-The rocket flies in mid-June.
-The hi-alt balloon flies over the summer, usually in late August.
-We will schedule additional meetings in the fall for students to examine their flown projects when recovered from NASA.
+Regular meetings are most Saturdays, 9:30-11:00 AM from mid-November through mid-May.
+For teams with projects that have been selected for spaceflight, there may be additional prep and build meetings in May and June.
+The rocket flies in mid-June, the balloon in late summer.
+We will schedule additional meetings in late summer for students to examine their flown projects when recovered from NASA.
+We ask that students as a team present their projects and findings at the HamXposition on the last Saturday of August.

-This program is free for student members* of New England Sci-Tech, with a small lab fee** to cover materials and general supplies.
-Before taking the class students should have had experience in physics, electronics, or arduinos, or be currently enrolled in an amateur radio course during the program.
-Space is limited.
-Please inquire or attend the orientation before signing up.
+Before taking the class, students should have had experience in physics, electronics, or Arduinos, and have an Amateur Radio Technician license or be currently enrolled in an amateur radio course during the program.

 "Cubes in Space™, a program by EDU inc., is the only global competition offered at no cost for students 11-18 years of age to design and propose experiments to launch into space on a NASA sounding rocket and zero-pressure scientific balloon."